 I love making Buttermilk Biscuits and slipping a piece of ham inside, or loading them up with bacon and scrambled eggs and making a sandwich, but these Gruyère Biscuits with Bacon and Chives have all the flavor I'm looking for, all wrapped up in the flaky layers.

-I like to add mix-ins to my biscuits, as in my Ham and Swiss version, kind of like a savory scone.
+I like to add mix-ins to my biscuits, as in my Ham and Swiss and Cacio e Pepe Biscuit versions, kind of like a savory scone.
 Unlike most scones, American biscuits use buttermilk.
 This ingredient not only tenderizes the biscuits, but it reacts with baking soda to add to their magnificent rise.
 Wanna make some cheese biscuits?
 Let's go!

 Nothing out of the ordinary here.
 Basic delicious cheese biscuit with the works ingredients.